munozariasjm/plt-anomaly-detector/docs/install.md

 # Installation Guide

+Here we present the installation guide for the Anomaly Detection Tool.

+### Automatic Installation

 Provided that you are in a CERN lxplus environment, you can install the package with the following command runned from inside this directory:

 ```bash